 Cantonese Dining in Cotai: Where Technique Meets Contemporary Format

-Studio City Macau opened in late 2015 as one of Cotai's more theatrically conceived integrated resort projects, and the second-floor placement of Pearl Dragon within that complex tells you something about how seriously the property treats its dining programme.
+Pearl Dragon is a one-Michelin-star Cantonese restaurant in Macau, with a price point around $150 per person.
+The second-floor placement of Pearl Dragon within that complex tells you something about how seriously the property treats its dining programme.
 The room signals intention before a single dish arrives: the design registers as formal without feeling stiff, and the orientation toward elegance over spectacle places it in a different register from the louder dining rooms elsewhere on the Strip.
 For the Cantonese dining category in Macau specifically, that tonal distinction matters.
 The territory now has enough Michelin-starred Cantonese addresses that atmosphere alone no longer differentiates; what separates the better rooms is how consistently the kitchen's ambitions are matched by format and service depth.

-Pearl Dragon holds a Michelin star as of 2024 and scored 91 points on La Liste's Leading Restaurants ranking in 2025, dropping slightly to 89 points in the 2026 edition.
+Pearl Dragon holds a Michelin star.
 Within the broader field of premium Cantonese restaurants in Macau, those credentials place it in a peer group that includes Jade Dragon, Wing Lei, and Lai Heen, all of which operate at the intersection of classical technique and integrated-resort presentation.
 Ying, another Cantonese option at the same price tier, rounds out a competitive set in which the distinction between venues comes down to kitchen emphasis rather than category definition.
-See our full Macau restaurants guide for a broader view of how this tier sits within the territory's dining scene.

 The Kitchen's Approach: Classical Base, Contemporary Frame